T-Systems-MMS/phonebook/docs/pages/user-docs/search.md

 When you've opened a profile - whether it's yours or another users - you can use all clickable attributes (bright colored) as filters, too.

+**Caution!** You can only use filters that are configurate as "displayed" in the filter settings (see above).

 ## :two_women_holding_hands: Profiles of colleagues
 The profiles list contact details, direct supervisor, team assistant, profit center, employment type, organizational unit, and location.